 4.“No Open Fires” means any fire in a fire bucket, camp stove or commercial fire pit using wood, charcoal, coal or briquettes as fuel.

-5 When permitted fires are allowed ONLY in club fire places or an approved fire bucket or stove.
+5 When permitted fires are allowed ONLY in supplied fire places or an approved fire bucket or stove.

 6 All camp fires are to be extinguished on vacation of camp sites.